advancedresearch/advancedresearch.github.io/blog/2017-12-22-what-i-learned-this-year.md

 Without learning path semantics first, I doubt that I would be able to understand more.
 This is my goal, to make path semantics a way for programmers to get familiar with ideas from advanced mathematics.

-Some people pointed out that path semantics looks a like computational type theory, and I think it is true that all mathematical ideas are connected.
+Some people pointed out that path semantics looks like computational type theory, and I think it is true that all mathematical ideas are connected.
 I read some computational type theory, but I think path semantics is better a communicating the prediction aspects of computation.